dennybritz/neal-react/README.md

 ## Major TODOs

-- Add classes to all components
-- Refactor CSS
 - Organize Variables
 - Research components that Launchrock, Startup Framework, etc are providing
 - Research styling and common themes